ogud/DS-Maintain/CDS-maintain.md

 Strictly speaking the CDS record could be "CDS X 0 X" as only the DNSKEY algorithm is what signals the DELETE operation, but for clarity the "0 0 0" notation is mandated - this is not a definition of DS Digest algorithm 0.
-The same argument applies to "CDNSKEY 0 3 0".
+The same argument applies to "CDNSKEY 0 3 0", the value 3 in second field is mandated by RFC4034 section 2.1.2.
-[Paul: should that be 0 X 0 instead of 0 3 0?]

 Once the parent has verified the CDS/CDNSKEY RRset and it has passed other acceptance tests, the parent MUST remove the DS RRset.
 After waiting